Eating disorder: Trauma

 One study has found that binge-eating disorder may stem from trauma, with some female patients engaging in these disorders to numb pain experienced through sexual trauma.
 There are various forms of trauma that individuals may have experienced, leading them to cope through an eating disorder.
 When in pain, individuals may attempt to exert control over this aspect of their lives, perceiving it as their only means of managing their life.
-The brain is a very complex organ that tries its best to help us navigate through the hardships of life.

 Sexual Orientation and Gender Identity

 Sexual orientation, gender identity and gender norms influence people with eating disorders.
 Some eating disorder patients have implied that enforced heterosexuality and heterosexism led many to engage in their condition to align with norms associated with their gender identity.
 Families may restrict women's food intake to keep them thin, thus increasing their ability to attain a male romantic partner.
 Non-heterosexual male adolescents are consistently at higher risk of developing disordered eating than their heterosexual peers for various body image concerns, including worries about weight, shape, muscle tone, and definition.
 Eating disorders in trans and non-binary adolescents are complicated in that some eating disorder symptoms may affirm gender identity in transitioning patients, complicating treatment.
 For example, loss of menstruation in birth-assigned females or a slender frame in birth-assigned males may align with their gender identity during transition.

+Physicians may fail to diagnose eating disorders in transitioning/transitioned patients mainly because the complex dynamic between gender identity and disordered eating is misunderstood.
+Furthermore, the leading driving factor of eating disorders in gender diverse patients is gender dysphoria given that both conditions are aligned with dissatisfaction with one's body.
+It is possible that disordered eating behaviors may be utilized as a way to change the body to better fit into the aspects of a wanted gender identity.
+Despite this connection, gender dysphoria often goes undetected likely due to limited provider training and lack of gender affirming care practices, eventually leading to an under diagnosis or misdiagnoses of eating disorders within transgender individuals.

+Additionally, in treatment, approaches to aid are often not appropriately designed for transgender individuals.
+For example, patients oftentimes are given standardized calorie recommendations that overlook patients' concerns as well as go against the sufficient amount of calorie intake needed.